Political Correctness and “Bashing”

 The phrase “before them all” is rendered “in front of them all” in the NIV, and “in the presence of all” in the NASB.
 The action was done publicly.
 Was Paul guilty of being unkind?
 Was he guilty of “bashing” Peter, or failing to treat Peter the way he, himself, wanted to be treated?
 To ask is to answer.

 (7) 1 Timothy 5: Paul informed Timothy that for elders who sin, he should “rebuke in the presence of all, that the rest also may fear” (1 Timothy 5:20).
 Observe: not only are there situations in which even the leaders of a church are to be publicly reprimanded, but a critical and extremely significant purpose is served: “that the rest also may fear.”
 Public confrontation of those who dispense moral or doctrinal error is one important means by which the spread of that or similar misconduct may be checked and discouraged (cf. 1 Corinthians 5:6; Deuteronomy 13:11; 17:13; 19:20; 21:21).
 Public identification of error, and those who espouse and spread it, is a very valuable aid in helping people to sort through the issues and keep themselves on the straight and narrow.
 It is also a powerful stimulus to avoid misconduct, since we typically wish to avoid being shamed publicly (2 Thessalonians 3:14).
-One of the tragic features of America’s spiral into moral degradation has been the failure of society to maintain public disapproval of misbehavior—from punishing school children in the classroom with paddling and other forms of public shame, the shaming of unwed mothers, public condemnation of sexual perversion, and a host of other actions that aid in keeping a civilization from rushing toward moral depravity and eventual destruction.
+One of the tragic features of America’s spiral into moral degradation has been the failure of society to maintain public disapproval of misbehavior—from punishing school children in the classroom with paddling and other forms of public shame, the shame that ought to be associated with adultery, boys and girls having pre-marital relations and producing children out-of-wedlock, public condemnation of sexual perversion, the brazen panhandling by able-bodied beggars that disgraces the streets of our cities, and a host of other actions that aid in keeping a civilization from rushing toward moral depravity and eventual destruction.
 Once evil was allowed to “come out of the closet” and be “tolerated” without culture-wide expressions of disapproval, a landslide of corruption has been the inevitable result in our society.
 The propaganda of “tolerance” and “bashing” is fomenting and hastening America’s moral and spiritual downfall.

 (8) 1 Timothy 1: Consider Paul’s admonition to the young preacher Timothy: